Enterprice-Success-With-LLMs-and-Agents/MCP-ROUTER/README.md

 - Managing API keys and authentication securely
 - Converting between data formats for different AI services

+#### Client-Server Communication

+The client communicates with the MCP Access Point using HTTP requests.
+Here's how it works:

+1. **Request Mapping**:
+   - The client sends requests to endpoints like `/api/text` or `/api/image`
+   - These requests are mapped to MCP operations (e.g., `generateText` for text generation)
+   - The client uses the `McpClient` class to handle this mapping
+   - **Important**: The `operation_id` in client requests must match what's defined in `config.yaml`

+2. **Streaming Support**:
+   - For real-time responses, the client establishes a Server-Sent Events (SSE) connection
+   - The client first opens an SSE connection with a unique correlation ID
+   - Then it sends a POST request to initiate streaming, referencing the correlation ID
+   - The server streams responses back through the open SSE connection
+   - The client listens for specific event types: `mcp_connected`, `mcp_response`, `mcp_stream_end`, and `mcp_error`

+3. **Network Configuration**:
+   - The client connects to the server using IPv4 (127.0.0.1) to avoid IPv6 resolution issues
+   - Using `localhost` may cause `ECONNREFUSED` errors due to IPv6 resolution problems
+   - This is especially important in Node.js applications where IPv6 is preferred by default

 This example client can serve as a foundation for building more complex applications that leverage the MCP Access Point for AI service integration.

 ## Configuration